jay0423/black-jack/README.md

 ## Details
 First of all, Blackjack has no psychological warfare elements and is completely mathematical and probabilistic.
-Hijacking the basic strategy and playing mechanically is the most expected value.
+It is said that playing mechanically based on "Basic Strategy" has the highest winning percentage.
 In addition, the dealer does not have his own intention according to the rules and acts mechanically.
-Therefore, it is possible to completely reproduce blackjack using a basic strategy by computer simulation.
+Therefore, it is possible to completely reproduce blackjack using "Basic Strategy" by computer simulation.
 This project can analyze blackjack by simulating the battle between one player and the dealer and recording the result of the battle in DataFrame.
-Then, we will clarify the importance of actually acting according to the basic strategy.
 The features and merits of using this project are as follows.
 - You can get blackjack game data.
 - A more accurate analysis can be performed by playing a specified number of times.